ContinuumIO/anaconda-issues/.github/ISSUE_TEMPLATE/new-package-request.md

+---
+name: New package request
+about: You're looking to request a new package
+---
 Thanks for opening a new package request!
 Please fill out the following template in full.

 A few things to keep in mind: